soxoj/counter-osint-guide-en/pages/breach-detection.md

 #### Bots in Telegram

-- https://t.me/PhoneLeaks_bot - search for sources of leakage
+~- https://t.me/PhoneLeaks_bot - search for sources of leakage~ - no longer works

 Most bots do not indicate the source from which the information is obtained.
 List of some resources:
 [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1XerMPGwaDz1FG1gBumBp6jzOgSqhWcQWgZmhxoT60WA/edit#gid=0).